EldritchCodex/.github/profile/README.md

-> "For beyond the veil of our limited understanding there lies an arcane ballet of unseen dimensions."

 # Project Description
 The **EldritchCodex** is a learning project from [RenanBomtempo](https://github.com/renanbomtempo) that explores the engineering, architecture and mathematics behind the development of software for computer graphics and physics simulations for both entertainment and scientific applications.